Cannabis edible: Possible health effects

-Side effects
+Possible side effects

 Some users of cannabis have reported adverse effects, such as confusion, hallucinations, panic attacks, paranoia, and intense psychotic effects.
 Cannabis may cause short-term impairments in cognition, memory, alertness, coordination, and balance which can increase risk of falls, especially in older people, and make driving a car dangerous.

 Overdoses may occur because the dosage of THC in edibles is impossible to determine without specialized lab equipment and it varies from product to product.
 Some or all legalized U.S. states require packaged edibles to have dosage on the label; for instance California AB266 requires labeling to include "THC and other cannabinoid amount in milligrams per serving, servings per package, and the THC and other cannabinoid amount in milligrams for the package total", and states have required the recall of incorrectly labeled products.
 Overdoses can cause behavioral impairments, such as paranoia, impaired mobility, and nausea.
 Other risks, as a result of regular long-term cannabis use, include harmful effects to brain development, heart function, memory and cognition, and psychiatric health.

 Long-term recreational marijuana use can cause cognitive impairments and also lead to cannabis use disorder (CUD).
 Symptoms of CUD include lack of motivation, decreased concentration, and loss of interest in other activities, tolerance, and dependence.